canonical/core-base/README.md

-# Core22 snap for snapd & Ubuntu Core
+# Core24 snap for snapd & Ubuntu Core

-This is a base snap for snapd & Ubuntu Core that is based on Ubuntu 22.04
+This is a base snap for snapd & Ubuntu Core that is based on Ubuntu 22.10 (will be base on 24.04)

 # Building locally